AntHJ/AppLocker/README.md

 ![Screenshot](https://github.com/AntHJ/AppLocker/blob/main/AppLocker.png)

 # How to Bypass the lock (and lunch the app)
-Hold the left analog stick to the left and the right analog stick to the right and then press both the L + R triggers
+Hold the left analog stick to the left and the right analog stick to the right and then press both the L + R triggers...
+FULLY LOCKED apps are NOT bypassable with the combo..

 ![Screenshot](https://github.com/AntHJ/AppLocker/blob/main/AppLocker-locked.png)